 - Cavalier King Charles Spaniels

 If your dog belongs to one of these breeds or has any of them in their family tree, it could be the reason for their apprehension when it comes to walks.
-If they don’t, you should try to think of other reasons why they may be refusing to walk or consider taking them to the vet for a health check to ensure that the problem isn’t something serious.
+If they don’t, you should or consider taking them to the vet for a health check to ensure that the problem isn’t something serious.